 The parallel phrases here are (or should be) “because of the form housing takes” and “because of its price tag.”
 Without the following fix to the second phrase, the reader trips into a prose pothole: “Families have been leaving the city not so much because of the form housing takes but because of but its price tag.”

-10 Responses to “10 Tips to Balance Parallel Sentence Structure”
+10 thoughts on “10 Tips to Balance Parallel Sentence Structure”

 You can also read “to chase their quarry and alert hunters” as “to chase their quarry and hunters who are alert”.